dstackai/dstack.github.io/docs/define-wokflows.md

 ## Workflows

-The `.dstack/workflows.yaml` file is a YAML file within your project files where you define the steps of your ML workflows, their commands, dependencies, and output artifacts.
+The `.dstack/workflows.yaml` file is a YAML file within your project files where you define your ML workflows, their commands, dependencies, output artifacts, etc.

-The root element of that file is called workflows.
-This is a list.
-Each element in this list may have the following
+The root element of that file is `workflows`.
+This is a list, where each element may have the following
 fields:

 * `name` – the name of the workflow; required
 * `image` – the Docker image that will be used to run the workflow; required
 * `commands` – the list of bash commands to run the workflow; required
-* `depends-on` – defines what the workflow depends on; optional, if not defined, by default, the workflow depends on all files in the repo, on all workflow variables defined in `.dstack/variables.yaml`, and doesn't depend on other workflows ; within depends-on, you may specify the elements `repo`, `variables`, and `workflows`.
+* `depends-on` – defines what the workflow depends on; optional; if not defined, by default, the workflow depends on all files in the repo, on all workflow variables defined in `.dstack/variables.yaml`, and doesn't depend on other workflows; within `depends-on`, you may specify the elements `repo`, `variables`, and `workflows`.
 * `artifacts` – the list of paths by which all files must be stored as output artifacts in the storage once the workflow is done; optional

-Here's an example of `.dstack/workflows.yaml` (from the [Training GPT-2](gpt-2.md) tutorial):
+Here's an example of `.dstack/workflows.yaml` (from the [GPT-2](gpt-2.md) tutorial):

 ```yaml
 workflows: